 One of my favorite parts of my job is co-advising the Auburn University Active Minds Chapter- a national organization promoting mental health awareness.
 Active Minds was my ‘bread and butter’ as an undergraduate at Marquette.
 Going from a chapter president when I was 20-years-old to now being an advisor is a dream come true!

-I enjoy traveling with my friends and family around the world, including adventures to Italy, Mexico and the Dominican Republic so far in 2019.
-I especially enjoy exploring places near my new home in the Southeastern United States!
+I enjoy traveling with my friends and family around the world, including adventures to Italy, Mexico and the Dominican Republic last year.
+This year’s adventures were put on hold due to COVID-19.
+When things are safe, I especially enjoy exploring places near my new home in the Southeastern United States!